 There are two main reasons why pet rats are brought to see their exotics vets.
 The first one is for tumors (usually mammary), and the second one is for breathing problems.
 Both can be quite serious, but breathing issues are usually more acute and require a quick approach to treatment.

-This is a bacteria that almost all pet rats normally have.
-When a pet rat's immune system is weakened, either due to stress or from another disease, this bacteria causes upper respiratory disease in rats and when left untreated turns into pneumonia.
+Mycoplasma is a bacteria that almost all pet rats normally have.
+When a pet rat's immune system is weakened, either due to stress or from another disease, this bacteria causes an upper respiratory disease called mycoplasmosis in rats and when left untreated turns into pneumonia.

 New treatment techniques are slowly surfacing so your vet may choose to try something new with your permission, or perhaps one day a vaccine or cure will be found.
 Until then, rats can still live for several months after being diagnosed with Mycoplasmosis and maintain a decent quality of life while on chronic medications.

 While this bacteria can be found in rats with Mycoplasmosis and pneumonia, Streptococcus is seen more often in young rats.
 It is seen under the microscope as gram-positive diplococci (two tiny purple circles) and is treated with antibiotics.

-Dusty bedding, dirty bedding, and cedar shavings bedding are the main culprits for respiratory disease when cage substrate is to blame.
-It would behoove you to make sure you don't use cedar shavings, the bedding stays clean, or a dusty brand of bedding.
-Too much dust can cause respiratory issues, as does dirt bedding where mold might start to be growing (it doesn't take long!).
-Cedar bedding has long been known to irritate the respiratory tract (even for humans who work in cedar mills), and even causes liver damage.
+Just like it does in humans, too much dust in a rat's environment can cause respiratory problems, as will dirty bedding where mold might start to grow (it doesn't take long).
+Cedar bedding has long been known to irritate the respiratory tract (even for humans who work in cedar mills), and even cause liver damage.

 Colds and Pneumonia

 Upper respiratory tract infections often turn into lower respiratory tract infections and should be taken very seriously.
 The breathing problems may not be due to a bacteria like Streptococcus or Mycoplasma but they should still be addressed as soon as possible.

 If your rat is having problems breathing, whether or not there is nasal or ocular discharge, you should seek help from your exotics vet and start treatment as soon as possible.
-Even if your rat is diagnosed with an incurable disease like Mycoplasmosis, with the quick treatment he can still live a better life than if not treated.
+Even if your rat is diagnosed with an incurable disease like Mycoplasmosis, with the quick treatment it can still live a better life than if not treated.